-ENG 2250 Introduction to Media Writing
+ENG 2250 Introduction to Media Writing 4 credits

 Students in this course practice writing and revising for print, electronic, and digital media.
 The class focuses on aesthetic, ethical, and legal issues as they pertain to genres that may include news, features, advocacy writing, advertising, public relations, and documentaries.
 Cross-listed with COM 2250.
+Prerequisite: ENG 1001 Composition I.

-ENG 2285 Introduction to Film
+ENG 2285 Introduction to Film 3 credits, GE: Humanities